-The only things that should ever go down your drains are household cleaning products (such as dish soap and hand soap), a moderate amount of toilet paper and wastewater.
+The only things that should ever go down your drains are household cleaning products (such as dish soap and hand soap), a moderate amount of toilet paper, and wastewater.

 Older homes are also susceptible to another cause of sewer clogs—tree roots.
-As building codes and standards for practice have changed over the decades, so too have the materials used in commercial and residential plumbing.
-Because sewer lines are buried deep beneath the ground and your home’s foundation, it is not feasible to replace your entire plumbing system with new materials.
+As building codes and standards for practice have changed over the decades, so have the materials used in commercial and residential plumbing.
+Because sewer pipes are buried deep beneath the ground and your home’s foundation, it is not feasible to replace your entire plumbing system with new materials.
 Instead, homeowners of older homes tend to replace pipes piecemeal as they deteriorate.

 When a large blockage develops in this lateral line, the wastewater is unable to travel down to the main line.
 With nowhere else to go, it will remain in the drain and eventually flow backward.
 If you’re experiencing issues with your kitchen sink, you may have a blockage higher up, or you may have a blockage in the lateral line.
-Don’t risk the latter—get one of our professional plumbing experts in for drain cleaning in Hamptons, NY as soon as possible.
+Don’t risk the latter—get one of our professional plumbing experts in for drain cleaning in The Hamptons as soon as possible.

-Not Your Average Household Plumbing Company
+Mr. Rooter Plumbing Is Not Your Average Household Plumbing Company

-Did you know that lots of plumbers in the Hamptons area won’t do drain cleaning?
+Did you know that lots of plumbers in The Hamptons area won’t do drain cleaning?
 Known as a somewhat menial task by plumbing companies, many licensed plumbers prefer to stick to doing jobs that put more money in their pockets.
 At Mr. Rooter Plumbing of The Hamptons, customer satisfaction is our first and foremost priority.
 We’re a locally owned and operated franchise, and as such, we believe in giving back to the hardworking residents within and beyond Suffolk County.

-Hamptons Drain Cleaning Service FAQs
+The Hamptons Drain Cleaning Service FAQs

-Drain cleaning is a relatively affordable plumbing service.
+Drain cleaning in The Hamptons is a relatively affordable plumbing service.
 However, because all clogs are different, we generally have to assess your lines before providing you with a cost estimate.
-If you don't currently have any blockages that you know about but would like to have your pipes cleaned anyway, providing you with a quote will be fairly straightforward.
+If you don’t currently have any blockages that you know about but would like to have your pipes cleaned anyway, providing you with a quote will be fairly straightforward.
 That being said, pricing can vary depending on:

 - Drain accessibility